dssg/air_pollution_estimation/README.md

-# Quantifying Traffic Dynamics from Traffic Videos
+# Quantifying London Traffic Dynamics from Traffic Videos
-We present an automated traffic analysis system.
-Our system which uses computer vision approaches to classify vehicles.
+We present an automated, live traffic analysis system, which gathers video data from  .
+Our system  uses computer vision to classify vehicles.
 For each vehicle type, it outputs  vehicles counts,  vehicle start counts, and vehicle stop counts.

 ## Table of Contents